 It is important to work with a qualified defense attorney any time you are facing charges.
 A attorney will obtain the officer’s report and determine if bare assertions were made.
 If so, the attorney will then use that to prove the stop or arrest was unlawful.
 If successful, any evidence obtained after either one of those actions is inadmissible in court and the charges may even be dismissed.

-Our Bare Assertions Attorney in Fort Lauderdale Can Prove Your Case
+Our Fort Lauderdale Bare Assertions Attorney Can Prove Your Case

 If you have been charged with a DUI, our Fort Lauderdale bare assertions attorney at Meldon Law can determine if the officer had reason to arrest you and if not, we know how to prove it.
 Call us today at 800-373-8000 or contact us online to schedule a free consultation and to learn more about how we can help.